5argon/resource-script/documentation/to-json.md

 yarn resource-script to-json -c forced-deep ./my-rs-file.rs.ts
 ```

-For example if performend on this Resource Script files :
+For example if performed on this Resource Script files :

 ```ts
 import linked from './fixture-sub'